-The qualification of a green or social bond is the result of an internal analysis process by Mirova based on four criteria, derived from both Green Bonds Principles and Social Bonds Principles as defined by the ICMA (International Capital Market Association):
+The qualification of a green or social bond is the result of an internal analysis methodology developed by Mirova including notably the criteria deriving from both Green Bonds Principles and Social Bonds Principles as defined by the ICMA:

-- Use of the proceeds: the legal documentation when issuing the bond must specify that use of the funds will enable the financing or refinancing of projects with environmental/ social benefits. - Process for project evaluation and selection: the issuer should communicate the environmental / social sustainability objectives of the projects and the eligibility criteria. - Management of proceeds: The net proceeds of the green / social bond, or an amount equal to these net proceeds, should be credited to a sub-account, moved to a sub-portfolio or otherwise tracked by the issuer in an appropriate manner, and attested to by the issuer in a formal internal process linked to the issuer's lending and investment operations for green / social projects. - Reporting: The issuer must undertake to provide regular reporting on the use of the funds in order for the bond to be considered green / social.
+- Use of the proceeds: the legal documentation when issuing the bond must specify that use of the funds will enable the financing or refinancing of projects with environmental/social benefits. - Process for project evaluation and selection: the issuer should communicate the environmental / social sustainability objectives of the projects and the eligibility criteria. - Management of proceeds: The net proceeds of the green / social bond, or an amount equal to these net proceeds, should be credited to a sub-account, moved to a sub-portfolio or otherwise tracked by the issuer in an appropriate manner, and attested to by the issuer in a formal internal process linked to the issuer's lending and investment operations for green / social projects. - Reporting: The issuer must undertake to provide regular reporting on the use of the funds in order for the bond to be considered green / social.